-Learning Disabilities
+Learning Differences

-Customized Tutoring and In-Home Education for Ohio Students
+Customized Tutoring And In-Home Education For Ohio Students

 We have been working with students with learning disabilities for decades, customizing learning to each child’s needs.
 While all students can face issues with learning and behavior over the course of time, learning disorders are consistent challenges.
 They can affect a person’s ability to listen, speak, read, write or understand mathematics.